joannakl/cs102/syllabus.markdown

 * CSCI-UA 102 Data Structures
 * 4 credits
-* Lectures: Mondays/Wednesdays 9:30 - 10:45 AM, CIWW 109
+* Lectures: Mondays/Wednesdays 9:30 - 10:45 AM, Silv 408
-* Recitations: Friday (different times depending on the recitation section), CIWW 312
+* Recitations: Friday (different times depending on the recitation section), CIWW 317
 * [Brightspace](brightspace.nyu.edu/)
 * [Ed discussions](https://edstem.org/us/dashboard) (you should access it through Brightspace)
 * [Course website](https://cs.nyu.edu/~jk157/cs102/) (general information only, access all specific details for the current semester on Brightspace)
 * Exam dates (all subject to change if significant schedule changes are required):
-	* Midterm exam (paper-based part): Wednesday, March 11 (during regular lecture time)
+	* Midterm exam (coding part): Friday, October 16 (during regular recitation time)
-	* Midterm exam (coding part): Friday, March 13 (during regular recitation time)
+	* Midterm exam (paper-based part): Wednesday, October 19 (during regular lecture time)
-	* Final exam (coding part): Friday, May 1 (during last recitation time)
+	* Final exam (coding part): Friday, December 11 (during last recitation time)
-	* Final exam (paper-based part): **Wednesday, May 13, 8:00 - 9:50AM** (during the CAS scheduled final exam period)
+	* Final exam (paper-based part): **Wednesday, December 16, 10:00 - 11:50AM** (during the CAS scheduled final exam period)
 * Prerequisites: Passing CSCI.UA.0101 with a grade of C or better. <br>
 **You are expected to know and remember the material from CSCI-UA 101 course.** If you took the course a few semesters ago and/or do not remember parts of the material, start reviewing it during the summer/winter